What is the Soul and how should we describe it?

 Does the soul have any form at all, and how is it made, and if it is made what is it made of?
 Being part of God it has therefore always existed and was never made at any time, as we conceive time with our limited senses.
 It always was, is, and will be.
 And it cannot have any form, although it has full consciousness.
 We say it has no form, but full consciousness, quite deliberately, based on the personal experiences of the authors of this website, as well as the collective testimony of the many thousands of trained seers and mystics throughout the ages who have recorded similar experiences to our own.

 In several of our previous articles we have referred to 'the spark of God within us'.
 But as that spark is 'some thing' it cannot be the soul itself, as the soul is no 'thing', having no form, but full consciousness.
-We came to this conclusion—which may be wrong and is only our interpretation of personal experiences—when one day the writer of this article was lying down; resting and completely relaxed.
+We came to this conclusion when one day the writer of this article was lying down; resting and completely relaxed.
 I suddenly found myself looking down on my recumbent form, which was fully awake and conscious in itself, and by the left of this form floated a misty shape, similar in outline to my body, whilst in front of this shape and my body (which were somehow connected) stood a large golden and shining ball, the three forming a triangle with the ball at the apex.
 For several seconds I watched this phenomenon with interest and then I found myself lying on the bed again.
 Now what was it that was watching my body, the astral or psychic shape beside it, and that blazing, golden ball?

 It was the real 'me', my soul, fully conscious, but formless and without substance.
 My body was also fully conscious, and so was the misty shape, for it moved and weaved slowly by my side, whilst the ball itself shone and glittered and blazed with Life.
 They made a living triangle, closely connected, a triunity in the truest sense.
 The Soul hovered over this triangle and knew all things with a large and terrible awareness, and that body was me, that shape was me, and that ball of fire was me, all alive and conscious, but that which watched those three parts of me was the greatest part of all, for it was at that moment clearly proved that it did not need all these three things, forming that triangle, to have full awareness and consciousness, but was something infinitely greater, having full wisdom without form; an interested spectator and master of all its faculties, without these faculties having any material shape or the need of it; completely independent.
 Do not suggest that it was a case of astral projection, for it was not.
 The authors of this website know too much about such projections to be mistaken.